MicrosoftDocs/power-automate-docs/articles/sharepoint-approvals.md

 You can create a flow that manages the approval of documents or processes by adding the **Approvals - Start an approval** action to your flow.
 Any flow that includes the **Approvals - Start an approval** action can easily integrate with services, including SharePoint, Dynamics CRM, Salesforce, One Drive for Business, Zendesk, or WordPress.

-You can approve requests from email, the approvals center or the Microsoft Flow mobile app.
+For example, you can create a document approval flow that approves or rejects invoices, work orders, or sales quotations.
+You can also create a process approval flow that approves or rejects vacation requests, overtime work, or travel plans.

-<!For example, you can create a document approval flow that approves or rejects invoices, work orders or sales quotations.
-You can create a process approval flow that approves or rejects vacation requests, overtime work or travel plans.
+You can approve requests from email, the approvals center, or the Microsoft Flow mobile app.

 ## Create an approval flow

-In this walk-through, we'll create a flow that does the following:
+In this walk-through, we'll create a flow that performs the following steps:

 1. Gets triggered when a vacation request is created in a SharePoint Online list.